signalogic/SigSRF_SDK/pktlib_readme.md

                unsigned int  uFlags);
 ```

-  * on success, reads the file header(s) and leaves file fp_pcap pointing at the first pcap record, and returns a filled pcap_hdr_t struct pointed to by pcap_file_hdr
+  * pcap_file should contain the path and/or filename of the pcap, pcapng, or rtp/rtpdump file to open.
+The string should be null-terminated
+  * pcap_file_hdr pointer, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct)) that will on return contain header information about the file.
+NULL indicates not used
   * uFlags options are given in DS_OPEN_PCAP_XXX definitions (see [Pcap API Definitions & Flags](#user-content-pcapapiflags) below)
   * errstr is optional; if used it should point to an error information string to be included in warning or error messages.
 NULL indicates not used

-  * return value is a 32-bit int formatted as:<br>
+  * on success, DSOpenPcap() reads the file's header(s) and leaves file fp_pcap pointing at the first pcap record.
+The return value is a 32-bit int formatted as:<br>
       &nbsp;<br>
       &nbsp;&nbsp;&nbsp;&nbsp;(link_type << 20) | (file_type << 16) | link_layer_length<br>
       &nbsp;<br>